Which Font Should I Use for My Book: A Complete Guide for 2023

 Every good story warrants equally befitting formatting.
 Apart from excellent writing skills, the other facets of creating an enjoyable read include deciding on the perfect font.

 Self-published authors often find themselves flustered by the time they finish writing the manuscript.
-They emotionally invest in writing a story they believe in, but still, fireworks fail to appear.
-So clearly, making a book needs more than just the story.
-But what more?
 Your book needs ‘proper formatting.’
 Only that ensures an enjoyable reading experience.

 In this article, we are focusing on choosing the right fonts for your book.

 For beginners, the world of book design and layout can be a daunting task.
 For example, your first venture into exploring fonts for your book may leave you slightly confused as far as fonts go.